 2. Check configuration settings

 Zotero is mostly ready for the next steps 'out of the box.'
 There is one setting, however, which you'll need to adjust.
-Open the desktop application's 'Preferences' panel and under 'General > Miscellaneous,' un-check the box that reads "Automatically take snapshots when creating items from web pages."
+Open the desktop application's 'Preferences' panel and under 'General > File Handling,' un-check the box that reads "Automatically take snapshots when creating items from web pages."
 Also make sure that the box labeled "Automatically attach associated PDFs" remains checked / enabled.

 3. Start capturing metadata